TWs: internalized racism/classism/ableism, impacts of racism/classism/ableism, violence discussed, gender fuckery, stalking, smoking

 Sunvay and I stood outside of Will’s apartment, in the badly-lit corridor with the carpet I hoped was supposed to be green and the broken window, and I avoided their eyes.
 I knew what they were going to ask me, and I didn’t want them to.
 It sucked bad enough that we were dealing with all sorts of important, ethical, Life-Or-Death nonsense, and my emotions were getting in the way.

-I groaned.
-“Great, you call her that too.”
+“Oh, lovely.
+You call her that too.”

 “I don’t want to talk about it,” I said finally.
 “It’s not a big deal.
 She fucks with everybody, apparently.
 Besides,” I jabbed back, “I’m not into murder as a general thing.”